Montana coal power plant closing two units built in 1970s

 The closure of Units 1 and 2 was long anticipated as demand for U.S. coal collapsed in recent years, and came despite vows by elected officials in Montana to find ways to keep it open.

-The two closing units are co-owned by Talen and Puget Sound Energy.
+The two closing units are operated by Pennsylvania-based Talen, which co-owns them with Puget Sound Energy of Washington state.

+Sen. Duane Ankney, who represents Colstrip in the Montana Legislature, said the impending closure was a “prime example” of how out-of-state interests were hurting the coal industry to the detriment of Montana.

+“Coal does so much more than power our homes.
+Coal funds our public schools, infrastructure, parks and libraries,” the Republican lawmaker said in a statement.

+The doors to the two units are to be welded shut on Saturday, according to Ankney.
+But there are no plans to dismantle them because of their proximity to the two remaining units, Williams said.

+The large volumes of ash generated by burning coal at Colstrip has contaminated underground water supplies with toxic materials and is expected to cost hundreds of millions of dollars to clean up.
+Plans for that cleanup are pending with the Montana Department of Environmental Quality.

-Six utilities own shares of the remaining two units built in the 1980s.
+Six utilities own shares of Colstrip’s remaining two units built in the 1980s.
 Most of the owners are making preparations for operations to cease as early as 2025.

-One of the owners, Northwestern Energy, announced in December that it wants to acquire part of Puget Sound Energy’s interest in Colstrip Unit 4 for $1 .
+However, one of the owners, Northwestern Energy, plans for Colstrip to keep running past 2040 and announced in December that it wants to acquire part of Puget Sound Energy’s interest in Colstrip Unit 4 for $1 .

 That would boost South Dakota-based NorthWestern’s ownership interest in the power plant to 55% even as many other utilities across the U.S. have been getting out of the coal power market in recent years.